openedx/xblock-drag-and-drop-v2/README.md

 You can define an arbitrary number of drag items, each of which may be attached to any number of zones.

+"Maximum items per Zone" setting controls how many items can be dropped into a single zone, allowing some degree of control over items overlapping zones below.

 Scoring
 -------